material-components/material-components-web/packages/mdc-menu-surface/README.md

 #### Absolute Position

-The menu surface can use absolutely positioned when being displayed.
+The menu surface can use absolute positioning when being displayed.
+This requires that the element containing the menu(`body` if using `hoistMenyToBody()`) has the `position: relative` style.

 ```html
 <div class="mdc-menu-surface">